MicrosoftDocs/customer-insights/ci-docs/engagement-insights/create-workspace.md

 1. Select **Complete** when you're done.

 1. Install the code snippet to start receiving data, and then select **Finish** to create the workspace.
+For more information, see [Developer resources overview](developer-resources.md).

 > [!NOTE]
 > You can now add members and assign their permission level from the **Role** list.
 For more information, see [Roles and permissions](user-roles.md).

 For more information, see [Manage environments and workspaces](manage-environments-workspaces.md).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]